 Why is this so important?

-If you need help building out your location pages, reviews, ratings and citations there is organizations that you can hire do it it.
+If you need help building out your location pages, reviews, ratings and citations there are organizations that you can hire to do it.
 One of those is Local Site Submit, a technology which was developed by my company, Advice Interactive Group.

 What are your favorite directories?
 Do they mention your business?